|Marilyn Kenyon, Psy.D. (#47005688)|

 II.
-Transfers - I am very happy to make transfers to direct and collateral line ancestors, unless I have some personal attachment to the memorial page.
+Transfers - I am very happy to make transfers to direct and collateral line ancestors, unless they are my direct line ancestor.

 III.
-Edit requests - I generally honor edit requests, assuming you have done your research.
+Edit requests - I generally honor edit requests.

 IV.
 Errors - If I have listed something incorrectly, please let me know.
 You can use the edit link to send me an email.
 That is the best way, because it will link me to the page to which you are referring to.

 VI.
-No grave located. - If no grave is found and you have CONFIRMED that there is no grave listed with the cemetery office, then report it on FindAGrave; Otherwise, just ignore.
-I have had people report no grave was found, FindAGrave then removes the request, only to have someone else locate and photograph the grave at a later date.
+No grave located. - If no grave is found and you have confirmed that there is no grave listed with the cemetery office, then report it to FindAGrave; otherwise, please ignore.
+Someone else might have better luck in locating the grave.

 Marilyn Kenyon, Psy.D.

 Abigail, ADD, af, Al Gruling, Al Gruling, Alan Clarke, Alan Lathrop, Alberta Daniels..., Alice , Alice [McMillan..., AlongTheWay, Alva Van Houten..., Alva Van Houten..., ambs, Amy Barry, Amy Crabill Lay, Amy Rodzinka, Andrew L., Angie Robinson, Ann Freeman, [View all Find A Grave Friends...]

 Exactly, everyone uses the wrong one.
 Interesting little trivia.
 Lydia Withey who married Freeman Kenyon, was born in Preston, Ct.
 So was my Abby Coombs.
 Must have been a good area to find wives!

 Looks better!
 But shouldn't it be Kenyons of America and not Kenyons of Kenyon?
 Note under crest.